vectronic/website/src/content/posts/utf8-in-freecad/index.md

 display the [Circled Information Source](https://www.fileformat.info/info/unicode/char/1f6c8/index.htm) unicode character as a tooltip icon in a GUI form.
 It looks like this: &#x1f6c8; (if your current viewing font supports it).

-After attempting this for a couple of hours, I wanted to stop teaching myself Python and head back to Java...
+After attempting this for a couple of hours, I wanted to stop learning Python and head back to Java...

 <!--more-->